Sailing in San Blas, Panama, with Kids

 - Wetsuits for serious snorkelers

 - Having said this is unplugged paradise, the iPad can be a blessing when the kids are tired and waiting for dinner.
-Remember that the electricity on boats is generated by solar power so choose your gadgets well (no hairdryers for example!).
+Remember though that all electricity is generated by solar power so choose your gadgets carefully (no hairdryers for example!).

 - Classic board games (travel chess, backgammon, cards) are always good to have on holiday!